myubi-foundation/Myubi-wMYU/README.md

-# Fantom wMYU DeFi module
+# Myubi wMYU DeFi module

 The repository implements wrapped MYU tokens used to normalize DeFi tokens use with the native tokens.
 Native MYUs can be freely